-GDP 415 Branding for Design (2.2); 3 cr.
+GDP 415 Branding for Design (3.0); 3 cr.
 Students will create the visual corporate identities of products, build the brand marketing strategy, analyze and define the unique selling proposal, and communicate its value.
 The student s will learn how to make professional presentations including documentation of the process.
 Prerequisties: GDP 321, GDP 322.
+GDP 416 Collaborative Design for Change (3.0); (3cr) This course will introduce students to real life projects through collaborative design works in the area of information visualization and experience design.
+Students will answer briefs from the industry exploring a range of possibilities in visualizing data and information as well as design elements and techniques for new technology application.

-GDP 423 Professional Practice & Portfolio Preparation (2.2): 3 cr.
-Overview of the business aspects of design: Translation of jobs into properly written documents, meetings with clients and presentation of work, design and production processes. understanding the brief, debriefing, coding, encoding, budgets, estimating design, fees, and official contracts.
+GDP 423 Professional Practice and Portfolio Preparation (3.0); 3 cr.
+Overview of the business aspects of design: Translation of jobs into properly written documents, meetings with clients and presentation of work, design and production processes, understanding the brief, debriefing, coding, encoding, budgets, estimating design, fees, and official contracts.
 During the semester, students will have to cover hours for the internship.
 This course also assists students in the development of their professional visual identity and portfolio.
 Prerequisite: GDP 413.

-GDP 463 Environmental Graphics and ArabicType Design (2.2): 3 cr.
+GDP 463 Environmental Graphics and ArabicType Design (3.0); 3 cr.
 This course will introduce the students to the history of Arabic typography.
 Students will learn to identify the different Arabic type styles and their classifications, as well as applying a creative design process to produce Arabic typeface.
 Students are also introduced to ways of analyzing and creating meaning in graphic and typographic design solutions for indoor and outdoor environment.
 In the context of theory and practice, the students will develop way-finding systems, semiotics, and information presentation for the public.
 They will become aware of issues pertaining to the identification, categorization and structure of raw and complex information from different fields.
 Prerequisite: GDP 361.

-GDP 464 3D in Motion (2.2): 3 cr.
+GDP 464 3D in Motion (3.0); 3 cr.
 Students will learn how to communicate effectively using type, image and sound progressively with more and more complex needs for motion graphics.
 Students will know how to inform while underpinning the media constraints.
-In parallel, they will learn how to create interface design promotional broadcasting and graphic movies using different software platforms and advanced tools tracking 2D and 3D animations.
-Furthermore, the students are introduced to the principles of 3D animation: learn how to sketch, illustrate and design characters as well as developing contemporary design solutions with new approaches of type, image, and characters for screen using appropriate tools and techniques to develop 3D motion graphics for multimedia.
+In parallel, they will learn how to create interface design promotional broadcasting graphic and movies using different software platforms and advanced tools tracking 2D and 3D animations.
+Furthermore, the students are introduced to the principles of 3D animation; learn how to sketch, illustrate and design characters as well as developing contemporary design solutions with new approaches of type, image, and characters for screen using appropriate tools and techniques to develop 3D motion graphics for multimedia.
 Students will investigate and formulate their senior project proposal.
 Prerequisite: GDP 362.

-GDP 465 Senior Studio (2.2); 3 cr.
+GDP 465 Senior Studio (3.0); 3 cr.
 Students will research, develop and design their individual senior project under instructor guidance.
 Articles, discussions, seminars and lectures will take place during class sessions in support of the development of the senior projects.
 The senior project and related process will be presented in front of a professional jury.
 The senior project proposal can take the form of a screen and / or print based solution.
 Prerequisites: GDP 463, GDP 464.